-Students must submit a Pdf of their thesis proposal to the department by May 15th.
-Committee members should be sent the student's thesis proposal at least two weeks in advance of the proposal date.
+Students must submit an abstract of their thesis to the department by May 15th.
+The full thesis proposal in PDF format should be submitted to the Department and committee members at least two weeks in advance of the proposal date.
 The oral presentation should be held by July 1st.
 Many research-active faculty have busy summer travel schedules; students are advised to assemble a thesis committee (see General Announcements for committee selection requirements) as early as February and agree on a defense date with committee members by the end of April.